abdumannon-rabbimqulov/abdumannon-rabbimqulov/README.md

 ## 💼 About Me

-**Junior Backend Developer** passionate about building robust web applications with Python.
+**Backend Developer** passionate about building robust web applications with Python.
 Recently completed an intensive 8-month Backend Development course at **Najot Ta'lim**.

-- 🔭 Currently working on **Django and FastAPI projects**
+- **Django and FastAPI projects**
 - 🌱 Learning **microservices architecture and advanced Python patterns**
 - 👯 Open to collaborate on **open-source projects**
 - 💬 Ask me about **Python, Django, FastAPI, REST APIs**